electric-sql/electric/docs/usage/data-modelling/migrations.md

 There are currently a number of limitations on the data models and migrations that ElectricSQL supports.

-### Table names

-To avoid name clashes between tables, we recommend naming your tables such that they match this regex: `[a-z][A-Za-z0-9_]`.
-Internally, any character that is not part of that regex will be removed, e.g. `_myTable` will be stripped to `myTable`.
-This may lead to name clashes between tables, e.g. `_myTable`, `123myTable`, and `myTable` all clash.

-In addition, we capitalise the first letter of table names.
-Hence, tables named `myTable` and `MyTable` clash.

 ### Default schema

 Only tables in the default schema named [`public`](https://www.postgresql.org/docs/14/ddl-schemas.html#DDL-SCHEMAS-PUBLIC) can be electrified at the moment.

+### Table names

+The client generator sanitises table names (because of an issue in an [external library](https://github.com/chrishoermann/zod-prisma-types/issues/121)) removing any prefix that is not a letter and treating the first letter as case insensitive.
+For example electrifying the tables `_myTable`, `123myTable`, `myTable`, and `MyTable` will all clash on table name, causing a generator error.

 ### Forward migrations